bogumilkorek/cudomisie/readme.md

   - manage queue (every minute)

 - Listeners
-  - CreateInvoice: in PDF, save it and attach to e-mail with order details
+  - CreateInvoice: as PDF, save it and attach to e-mail with order details
   - SendOrderDetails: e-mail to user and BCC to owner

 - Events